pandas-dev/pandas/doc/source/ecosystem.rst

 The creation of libraries that complement pandas' functionality also allows pandas development to remain focused around it's original requirements.

-This is an in-exhaustive list of projects that build on pandas in order to provide tools in the PyData space.
+This is an inexhaustive list of projects that build on pandas in order to provide tools in the PyData space.

 We'd like to make it easier for users to find these project, if you know of other